 - Friday and Saturday: 7pm, 9pm, & 11pm

-The Absinthe show length is roughly 75 minutes, and there isn’t any intermission.
+The show length is roughly 80 minutes, and there isn’t an intermission.

-The Absinthe Las Vegas show is a variety show.
+Absinthe is a variety show.
 But it’s not just any variety show with a random magician and a juggler.
 Instead, the talent is phenomenal!
 And I’d even go so far as to call the entire production jaw-dropping (in more ways than one) and death-defying.

 Acrobats & Entertainers